iVishalr/Recurrent-Networks/README.md

 `main.py` is a thin wrapper that calls the appropriate model class and trains a recurrent network on [tinyshakespeare](https://github.com/karpathy/char-rnn/blob/master/data/tinyshakespeare/input.txt).
 After training for a while, we can autoregressively sample random poems from the model.

-*Note : As of now, only Stacked-RNN and RNN have been implemented.
-Look forward to implementations of LSTM, GRU and Transformers in numpy/torch*

 ## Requirements